tomhillable/consul-rpm/README.md

     git clone https://github.com/tomhillable/consul-rpm
     ```

-* Edit Vagrantfile to point to your favourite box (Bento CentOS7 in this example).
+* Edit `Vagrantfile` to point to your favourite box (Bento CentOS7 in this example).
     ```
     config.vm.box = "http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_centos-7.0_chef-provisionerless.box"
     ```

 * Vagrant up!
-The rpms will be copied to working directory after provisioning.
+The RPMs will be copied to working directory after provisioning.
     ```
     vagrant up
     ```

 ## Docker

-If you prefer building it with docker:
+If you prefer building it with Docker:

-* Build the docker image
-    Amend the ```Dockerfile``` header if you want a specific OS build.
-Default is centos7
+* Build the Docker image.
+Note that you must amend the `Dockerfile` header if you want a specific OS build (default is `centos7`).
     ```
     docker build -t consul:build .
     ```

-* Run the build
+* Run the build.
     ```
     docker run -v $HOME/consul-rpms:/RPMS consul:build
     ```

-* Retrieve the built RPMs from ```$HOME/consul-rpms```
+* Retrieve the built RPMs from `$HOME/consul-rpms`.

-## Result
+# Result

 Two RPMS: one each for the Consul binary and the WebUI.